What is the Golden Rule of Cooking Carbonara?

 • Add Vegetables: Incorporating spinach, peas, or zucchini can boost nutrition without adding many calories.

-In summary, these changes can help you enjoy carbonara without compromising your health goals.
+These changes can help you enjoy carbonara without compromising your health goals.

 Expert Tips for Cooking Carbonara: Elevate Your Skills

 Now that you know the basics of carbonara, let’s explore some expert tips.
-These tips will help you elevate your cooking skills and impress your friends and family.
+These tips will help elevate your cooking skills and impress your friends and family.

 Choosing the Right Pasta for Carbonara: A Key Decision